What exactly is a "tropical island disclaimer" as noted on your home page?

 The "official" check in time is 12:00 noon.
 But we always do our best to get our arriving guests to their properly cleaned and prepared room in as quickly as possible.
 Your comfort is our number one goal.
 We appreciate your patience.

-Tell me a little about your Dining and Activities package?
+Tell me a little about your RADDeal package?
 I am trying to figure out if it is the right option for me.

-Our goal as a resort with the Dining and Activities package is to give guests that choose to spend a little more time at our resort as opposed to spending most of their time moving about the island a better value for their stay.
-The package comes with our informal promise that we will make sure that you walk away happy with your choice.
+Our goal as a resort with the RADDeal package is to give guests that choose to spend a little more time at our resort as opposed to spending most of their time moving about the island a better value for their stay.

 If you like to try a different restuarant for every meal or plan to spend your entire trip diving (although "fun dives" at Dolphin Dive are discounted 10% with the package) then the package is probably not for you.

-On the other hand if you have looked at our menu (restaurant page) think our food and drink looks good and would like to get a discount (our D and A guests typically enjoy a 3 to 15% discount on their total bill including food, beverage and activities purchases over purchasing a la carte) on all the things included in our package (see package details on our "rates" page) then this may be just right for you.
+On the other hand if you have looked at our menu (restaurant page) think our food and drink look good and would like to get a discount (our RADDeal guests typically enjoy a significant discount over purchasing a la carte) on all the things included in our package (see package details on our "rates" page) then this may be just right for you.

-A couple recent examples of actual guests one took the D and A package, one did not.
+A couple recent examples of actual guests one took the RADDeal package, one did not.
 Couple "A" took the package and after their stay realized a 9.6% overall savings as compared to if they had purchased a la carte.
 Individual "B" whom did not take the package but really enjoyed our food spent $277 with us and if they had utilized the D and A package would have only paid $220 a savings of $57 or 20.5% (this individual only drank 5 beers).
-Not everyone would save this much as the savings usually range from 3 to 15%.
 If you like beer, massage, yoga, kayaking, snorkeling, diving, etc. your savings will be on the higher end.

-We recently enhanced the benefits of the D and A package to include an 8% discount on any purchases that were not otherwise discounted or included in the package.
+We recently enhanced the benefits of the RADDeal package to include an 15% discount on any purchases that were not otherwise discounted or included in the package.
 This means that EVERYTHING is cheaper for our guests that select the package.

-Your email with our reservation confirmation reccommended "trip insurance".
+Your email with our reservation confirmation recommended "trip insurance".
 What is that and where can I find it?

-Trip insurance is a relatively inexpensive way to make sure that lifes (or travels) little mishaps are covered by a third party (the insurerer) so that you don't have to pay the price should something unexpected happen, such as flight canelations, baggage loss, illness, weather etc..
+Trip insurance is a relatively inexpensive way to make sure that lifes (or travels) little mishaps are covered by a third party (the insurer) so that you don't have to pay the price should something unexpected happen, such as flight canelations, baggage loss, illness, weather etc..
 You can even choose a carrier or plan that will pay for a charter jet to take you to your home in the case of medical emergency (there is no hospital to speak of in the Corn Islands).
 It is suprisingly inexpensive and worth looking in to.
-Google "trip insurance" for a myriad of choices to consider.
+Google "trip insurance" and look for an online "broker" that will have a myriad of choices to consider.

 I have e-mailed my reservation request and have not heard back from you.
 How often do you check your e-mails and what should I do?